shyampurk/bluemix-todo-app/README.md

-Step 1 - Update the parameters in the server [code](server/server.py)
+Step 1 - Update the parameters in the server [python code](server/server.py)

 	Line 14 - In the databaseConnectionInfo dictionary , replace all the existing values with their respective values of your dashDB instance as displayed in dashDB Connection Information page.
 	Line 15 - Change the value of DatabaseSchema with your dashDB User id ( in all caps)